The U.S. Department of Education’s Office for Civil Rights (OCR) enforces, among other statutes, Title IX of the Education Amendments of 1972.

 Cherokee County Schools Non-Discrimination Policy

-The school system does not discriminate on the basis of sex in its education programs or activities and is required by Title IX of the Education Amendments Act of 1972 and federal regulations to not discriminate in such a manner.
+The school system does not discriminate on the basis of sex in its education programs or activities and is required by Title IX of the Education Amendments Act of 1972 and federal regulations not to discriminate in such a manner.
 This requirement extends to admission and employment.
-The board will not tolerate discrimination on the basis of sex, including any form of sexual harassment as that term is defined under Title IX, in any program or activity of the school system.
+The board will not tolerate discrimination on the basis of sex, including any form of sexual harassment, as the term is defined under Title IX, in any program or activity of the school system.